ChellyD65/shoelace/README.md

 ### Typical Workflow
 -------------------
-Find the GEO accession number in the study you are interested in.
+Find the GEO accession number in provided in the paper for the study you are interested in.
+Search for it at http://www.ncbi.nlm.nih.gov/gds.

 For example, GSE36552.